StanfordPL/stoke/README.md

 [ 00000000 00000000 - 00000000 00000000 ]
 [ 0 valid rows shown ]

+[ 00000000 00000000 - 00000000 00000000 ]
+[ 0 valid rows shown ]

+0 more segment(s)
 ```

 Each entry corresponds to the hardware state that was observed just prior to an
 execution of the `popcnt()` function.
 The first 60 rows represent the contents
 of general purpose, sse, and eflags registers, and the remaining rows represent
 the contents of memory, both on the stack and the heap.
-Memory is shown eight bytes
+Memory is shown eight
-at a time, where a block of eight bytes appears only if the target dereferenced
+bytes at a time, where a block of eight bytes appears only if the target
-at least one of those bytes.
-Each row contains values and state flags.
-Bytes
+dereferenced at least one of those bytes.
+Each row contains values and state
-are flagged as either (v)alid (the target dereferenced this byte), (d)efined
+flags.
+Bytes are flagged as either (v)alid (the target dereferenced this byte),
-(the target read this byte prior to reading its value), or (.)invalid (the
-    target did not dereference this byte).
+  or (.)invalid (the target did not dereference this byte).

 Each of the random transformations performed by STOKE are evaluated with
 respect to the contents of this file.
 Rewrites are compiled into a sandbox and
 executed beginning from the machine state represented by each entry.
 Rewrites
 are only permitted to dereference defined locations.
 This includes registers
 that are flagged as `def_in` (see `search.conf`, below), memory locations that
-are flagged as 'd', or locations that were written previously.
+are flagged as 'v', or locations that were written previously.
 Rewrites are
 permitted to write values to all registers and to any memory location that is
 flagged as valid.

+STOKE will produce optimal code that works on the testcases.
+The testcases
+need to be selected to help ensure that STOKE doesn't produce an incorrect
+rewrite.
+In our main.cc file in `examples/tutorial` we choose arguments to the
+`popcnt` function to make sure that it sometimes provides arguments that use
+more than 32 bits.
+Otherwise, STOKE will sometimes produce a rewrite using the
+`popcntl` instruction, which only operates on the bottom half of the register,
+instead of the `popcntq` instruction, which operates on the whole thing.
+  Alternatively you can use the formal validator in bounded mode with a large
+  bound (over 32).
+This large bound is tractable because this example doesn't
+  has a small number of cases for memory aliasing (namely, none at all!).
+If a
+  counterexample is found it can be automatically added to the search so STOKE
+  won't make this mistake again.

 The STOKE sandbox will safely halt the execution of rewrites that perform
 undefined behavior.
 This includes leaving registers in a state that violates